AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 ---
 # Create an IP warmup plan {#ip-warmup}

-Once you created one or more [IP warmup campaigns](ip-warmup-campaign.md) with a dedicated surface and the corresponding option enabled, you can start creating your IP warmup plan.
+Once you created one or more [IP warmup campaigns](ip-warmup-campaign.md) with a dedicated configuration and the corresponding option enabled, you can start creating your IP warmup plan.

 To access, create, edit and delete the IP warmup plans, you must have the **[!UICONTROL Deliverability Consultant]** role or IP warmup plans related permissions.